mesosphere-backup/dcos-metrics/docs/SCHEMA.md

 ## Transport
 [Avro's RPC standard](http://avro.apache.org/docs/current/spec.html#Protocol+Wire+Format)
-appears to suffer a stark lack of adoption across Avro library implementations (even the official Avro C/C++ libraries lack support), so we're foregoing it for now in favor of something much more rudimentary.
+appears to suffer from a stark lack of adoption across Avro library implementations (even the official Avro C/C++ libraries lack support), so we're foregoing it for now in favor of something much more rudimentary.